zhill/enterprise-docs/content/docs/overview/notifications/github.md

 weight: 2
 ---

-Notifications to GitHub are in the form of new issues in a repository.
+Notifications to GitHub are in the form of new issues in a repository

+### Requirements

 To receive notifications

 1. The following GitHub account and repository related information is required
     * Username of the account for creating issues